-Our Railcar segment is currently reviewing the final tank railcar regulations released on May 1, 2015 in detail to assess their expected impact on its business and demand for its products and services.
+Our Railcar segment is reviewing the new tank railcar regulations in detail to assess their expected impact on its business and demand for its products and services.
 As a result of these new regulations, our Railcar segment may need to adjust its capital expenditure plans.